 Is Learning a Foreign Language a Waste of Time?
 In an op-ed piece entitled “What You (Really) Need to Know,” published in the New York Times in January 2012, Lawrence Summers, former president of Harvard University and former secretary of the Treasury, calls on universities to reduce the substantial investments made to teach students foreign languages.

 Though he understands that “it is essential that the educational experience breed cosmopolitanism”, he thinks that the efforts made to master a foreign tongue are no longer “universally worthwhile”.
-In his utopian worldview, English is perfectly sufficient for such utilitarian purposes as “doing business in Asia, treating patients in Africa, or helping resolve conflicts in the Middle East”.
-In his excellent rejoinder, Paul Cohen, an associate professor of history at the University of Toronto, highlights the “heavy political and social valence” carried by “this particular dream of a linguistically unified world”.
 The Numbers Speak: Foreign Language Requirements Are a Waste of Time and Money.
 The average high school graduate spends two years studying a foreign language.

 Well, that might change soon.
 Republican State Representative Phil Potvin of Cadillac is pushing a bill that would make studying a foreign language and algebra II merely an option for students.
 Last year House Bill 4102 was heard in the 96th Legislature, but wasn't voted on.
-Should Students Be Required to Learn a Foreign Language to Graduate?
+Potvin expects the bill to be voted on this year.
+"The real reason to do this is that our kids have such a tight curriculum now.
+Potvin argued that making foreign language and algebra II an option would free up space in a student's schedule and could allow them to expand their education at a career tech center.
+He believes that allowing students to learn a trade while still in high school would allow them to "be a very positive citizen in our community. " Should Students Be Required to Learn a Foreign Language to Graduate?
 Why do the English need to speak a foreign language when foreigners all speak English?
 By David ThomasUPDATED: 18:01 GMT, 23 January 2012 My roots read like a World Cup draw.

 My half-Welsh father was born and spent his boyhood in Argentina and thus speaks Spanish almost as naturally as English.
 My mother’s family are Norwegian.
 Because Dad was a diplomat, I spent the first five years of my life in Moscow and Lisbon, so my baby-talk was Russian (in which I later got an O-Level) and I then spoke kindergarten Portuguese.
 I was sent to boarding school in the days when they still provided a classical education, so I learned Latin and Ancient Greek to what was then O-Level standard, but would now be A-Level, at least.
+Global reach: English is the second language of 85 per cent of Europeans, and the default tongue of the European Union.
 Scandalous.
 Why Study a Foreign Language? - WSU Foreign Languages & Cultures.
 The world is full of languages How far do you have to go from your front door to know that this is true?